-Lakes Wakatipu and Wanaka are expected to peak well below the levels reached during historic flooding in November 1999.
-Lake Wanaka is expected to reach its highest level since the 1999 floods.
+Lakes Wakatipu and Wanaka peaked at around 4pm on Sunday afternoon (9 December) well below the levels reached during historic flooding in November 1999.
+Lake Wanaka reached its highest level since the 1999 floods.

 The lakes and rivers are likely to be at elevated levels for some weeks, as water drains slowly from the mountains to the sea down the Clutha / Mata-Au catchment.
 This means that as more fronts arrive on the headwaters, the lake levels may continue to rise more quickly than they can recede.

 The below graphs show how infrequent lake levels of this height are:

 1999 peak - 281.3m above sea level

 What is ORC’s role in the response?